BA (Hons) in Fashion Design

 All candidates with a Level 6 qualification, regardless of age, will need to apply directly here.

-*Please note, advanced entry applications are assessed on a case by case basis and offers are made at the discretion of the faculty.
+*Please note, advanced entry applications are assessed on a case-by-case basis and offers are made at the discretion of the faculty.

 Fees